 We can observe these four steps during the process of hair transplant surgery, for context.

-1. Haemostasis: At the incision and extraction sites of hair grafts during surgery, cuts to the area cause immediate bleeding and irritation.
+- Blood clotting: During the incision and extraction phases of surgery, cuts to the area cause immediate bleeding and irritation.
 The body then responds by clotting the site of injury, to prevent further bleeding.
-Over a period of a few days our body’s immune cells and platelets turn these clots into healing scabs which eventually fall away.
+Over a period of a few days our body’s immune cells and platelets turn these clots into healing scabs which eventually wash away during the first week after surgery.

-4. Strengthening: As the new tissue heals, the scabs become tighter and puckered in preparation for falling off to reveal fresh skin underneath.
-In surgery, incisions can heal rapidly in the first four to six weeks, with further healing occuring in the months following the injury.
+- Strengthening: As the new tissue heals, the scabs become tighter and puckered in preparation for falling off to reveal fresh skin underneath.
+In surgery, incisions can heal rapidly in the first four to six days, with further healing occurring in the months following the injury.
 As the wounds heal, skin loses its redness and inflammation settles.
+You should have healed entirely by 1 month after surgery.

 How Does Hair Grow?